- Maximum class size: 12 students with one teacher, as well as parent aides.

 Once his/her skill level is determined; a child’s program is developed.
 A student’s day is composed of activities planned by the teacher and chosen by the pupil.

 Each day, in conference with a teacher, students plan activities they wish to pursue.
 The teacher is responsible for helping each child develop a well-rounded program.
 Using a graphic plan, the child chooses individual tasks and joins group activities.
 The student learns to make choices and follow through with them.
 The day ends with a brief conference with the teacher.

-New Morning School's afternoon kindergarten class is based on the Reggio Emilia approach to early childhood education.
+New Morning School’s afternoon kindergarten class is inspired by the Reggio Emilia approach to early childhood education.
 This innovative approach builds on the interests of each student and helps learners make connections between prior knowledge and new understanding.

 Math skills are introduced using many manipulatives.
 Counting, matching, sorting, and addition and subtraction with concrete objects reinforce the child’s understanding of math concepts.

 Beginning writing starts with a language experience approach.
 Students dictate stories for their journals, discuss letter names and sounds, and practice fine motor skills by copying or tracing the words.
 Visual, auditory and fine motor skills are developed through this process.

 Reading and Phonics

 Phonics skills are practiced daily in small groups, based on ability.
 Students are able to progress at a fast pace if that is right for the child.
 Every day there is a quiet reading time after lunch where children practice reading to themselves and to an adult.